 On April 29, 2014 the BC government made public the ITA mandate review report as part of a larger initiative--B.C.’s Skills for Jobs Blueprint--which is to develop a skilled workforce that is ready to meet the challenges of our expanding industry.
-Read the full report and the Transition Plan News Release
+Read the Transition Plan Overview.

 - Launch LNG Action Plan: ITA is working in consultation with industry on an Action Plan for Liquefied Natural Gas (LNG) trades training that aligns with regional and sectoral demands.
 The LNG Action Plan will be released in August 2014.

 - Re-Align Training Investment: ITA is working with government to develop and establish a transparent process for making training investment decisions aligned with labour market demand targets.

 - Transform Industry Relations: ITA has introduced a broader industry engagement approach to ensure alignment of BC’s training system with industry demand.